ranja-sarkar/stats/README.md

 2. Quartile deviation

-3. interquartile range (quartile deviation is half of the interquartile range)
+3. Interquartile range (quartile deviation is half of the interquartile range)

-4. Vaariance
+4. Variance

 5. Standard deviation